Eagan, Woodbury and Vadnais HeightsContact Us Careers FAQs UR Blog

 What type of test does The Urgency Room Use?

+Our test is a lab-based COVID test .
+We use the Abbot ID NOW test, an NAAT (nucleic acid amplification) test.
+This is a viral rapid test offering same-day results.
 Typically, there are two types of tests for COVID-19: viral testing and antibody testing.
 Viral tests determine if you currently have an infection while antibody tests determine if you have had the virus previously.
 There are 2 common types of viral tests: molecular and antigen.
-Molecular tests are the most sensitive, as they look for the viral DNA, whereas antigen tests look for surface markers.
-We use the Abbot ID NOW test, an NAAT (nucleic acid amplification) test.
+Molecular tests (administered at The Urgency Room) are the most sensitive, as they look for the viral DNA, whereas antigen tests look for surface markers.

 The ID NOW test was designed to be used in “point of care” environments and ideal for places like The Urgency Room, where samples are not transported offsite, are run immediately, and patients are not staying for long periods of time.
 The goal is to provide highly accurate, rapid testing to identity infection quickly and in-turn, reduce the spread.